Privacy Policy

 Financial information, including salary details, entitlement to benefits, tax information and bank account details.

-Employment data, including your employment status, start date, information and documentation supporting your right to work in the UK, recruitment information such as references, work history, and CVs, qualifications and education history, details of your work schedule (days of work and working hours), your attendance records, and details of any periods of leave taken.
+Employment data, including your employment status, start date, information and documentation supporting your right to work in the UK, Ireland, Spain, Portugal, France or Brazil, recruitment information such as references, work history, and CVs, qualifications and education history, details of your work schedule (days of work and working hours), your attendance records, and details of any periods of leave taken.
 It can also include details of any disciplinary and grievance information, occupational health information, leaving date and reason for leaving, as well as performance related records, such as assessments of your performance, appraisals, reviews and ratings, training records and details of any performance improvement plans.

 Technical & system data, which is related to the use of our information and communications systems, such swipe card records, usage of mobile and office phones, computers, your internet usage, records of who emails are sent to and received from, usage of photocopiers, and CCTV footage.